wenckerm1lder/Rgstry-roof/README.md

 As seen in the above image, green should indicate, that at least for that line, everything there is *fine*.

-Argument `--name` (or `-n`) can be used to check updates for single tool, and exclusive argment `--only-updates` or `-u` can be used to show only tools where there are updates available.
+Argument `--name` (or `-n`) can be used to check updates for single tool, and exclusive argument `--only-updates` or `-u` can be used to show only tools where there are updates available.

 It should be noted, that tool is not able to directly tell, if there is update available.
 It only detects deviations.

-They ways how versions are marked in gloab lever, are varying too much.
+They ways how versions are marked in global level, are varying too much.
 However tool is very good at detecting same versions, even if they are marked bit differently.

-Most of the preceeding arguments with `list` subcommand will change the behaviour of `versions` subcommand as well.
+Most of the preceding arguments with `list` subcommand will change the behavior of `versions` subcommand as well.

 For example command:
 ```